Mo3az00/simple-node-server/docs/what-to-get-from-this-tutorial.md

 Some parts of the tutorial, like setting up a local MongoDB server or Let's encrypt for TLS encryption can be skipped, if you don't need them.

+We'll also learn how to setup Node.js applications as system services that restart themselves on a crash and that run automatically on boot.

 Software that will be installed:

 - Node.js